-While some may be looking for the best beach to escape the heat, a majority of runners are turning toward early morning or night runs to avoid the scorching temperatures.
+While some may be looking for the best beach to escape the summer heat, many runners are turning toward early morning or night runs to avoid the scorching temperatures.
 Be seen and stay safe with these tips for running in the dark.

 Reflective running gear – A runner can usually see cars, but cars can’t always see runners.
 Reflective gear combined with the constant movement of running give the appearance of flashing light, alerting drivers to your presence.
 Reflective running gear loses some of its visibility after washing and constant wear, so make sure to wash your gear in cold water on a delicate cycle without fabric softenerto lengthen the lifespan.The heat from a dryer and washing with rougher materials like jeans can also damage and dull the overall look of reflective fabrics.
 Examples of reflective running gear include vests, sashes and blinking lights that attach to shoes or arm bands.These items are available at most running apparel stores.